 Since the issuance of the largest green benchmark bond of a German federal state to date in 2021, Hesse is taking a pioneering role among the German states in issuing Green Bonds.
-As one of the economically strongest federal states, Hesse is committed to its leadership in Europe, inspired by the EU-Strategy for sustainable growth (European Green Deal) and the Green Twin Bonds issued by the Republic of Germany.
+In 2023 Hesse issued the largest Green benchmark bond of a European region at the time.
+As one of the economically strongest federal states, Hesse is committed to its leadership in Europe, inspired by the EU-Strategy for sustainable growth (European Green Deal1) and the Green Twin Bonds issued by the Republic of Germany.

 Climate change is one of the biggest challenges of this century.
-With the international treaty on climate change adopted on December 12, 2015 at the COP21 (21st Conference of the Parties) in Paris and various regional initiatives, a total of 197 countries, led by the United Nations, the European Union and the Federal Republic of Germany, have taken decisive steps to fight climate change.
+With the international treaty on climate change adopted on December 12, 2015 at the COP21 (21st Conference of the Parties)2 in Paris and various regional initiatives, a total of 197 countries, led by the United Nations, the European Union and the Federal Republic of Germany, have taken decisive steps to fight climate change.